Mapbox is a versatile mapping platform that allows developers to create customizable and interactive maps for a wide

 What is the architecture of Mapbox?

-MBTiles is the backbone for storing tilesets.
-Mapbox’s four types of maps are its Streets, Terrain, Traffic, and Satellite maps.
+MBTiles are the backbone for storing tilesets.
+Mapbox’s four types of maps are Streets, Terrain, Traffic, and Satellite maps.

 Mapbox Studio is an interface that assists you in customizing your own map styles that you can export to tilesets.

 But if you fully want to experience Mapbox, it’s all about the Mapbox API.
 By using APIs, developers programmatically access Mapbox tools and services in their projects

 Who uses it?